adokoye/E-commerce-Back-End/README.md

   - MYSQL

   ## Usage:
-  Use this to test the api and crud methods in insomnia for this ecommerce app.
+  Use this to test the API and CRUD methods in insomnia for this E-commerce app.

   ## Credits:

-  Made by Adaobi C Okoye
+  Curated by Adaobi C Okoye

   ## License: